Doc McStuffins

-Doc McStuffins is an American educational computer-animated children's television series created and executive produced by Chris Nee (an Irish-American who was an associate producer for international versions of Sesame Street) and produced by Brown Bag Films which aired on Disney Channel and Disney Junior from March 23, 2012, to April 18, 2020.
-The series centers on a girl who can "fix" toys, with help from her toy friends.
-It features songs written and composed by Kay Hanley and Michelle Lewis.
+Doc McStuffins is an animated children's television series created by Chris Nee and produced by Brown Bag Films.
+It aired for five seasons on Disney Junior from March 23, 2012, to April 18, 2020.
+The series centers on a girl who fixes toys, with help from her four toy friends.
+The series features songs written and composed by Michelle Lewis, Kay Hanley, and Dan Petty.

 The series received positive reviews due to the series' concept and the main character, as well as its portrayal of African Americans (Nee stated in 2013 that Doc is African American, as proposed by Disney during her initial pitch, Nee initially only knowing she wanted a girl doctor) in a Disney series.
 Nee conceived the series as Cheers for preschoolers.

 On November 16, 2016, Disney Junior renewed the series for a fifth season.
-On April 4, 2018, Lara Jill Miller, the voice of Lambie, stated that the series finale had been recorded and would premiere on April 18, 2020, ending the series’ original run after five seasons, and there were no plans for the show to have a sixth season.
-Since the show ended, reruns continue to air on Disney Junior both locally and globally, as well as the show itself been made available on DisneyNOW and Disney+.
-On February 7, 2022, it was announced that the series would be celebrating its 10th anniversary in the form of an animated musical special, which was premiered on August 26, 2022.
+On April 4, 2018, Lara Jill Miller, the voice of Lambie, stated that the series finale had been recorded.
+The series ended on April 18, 2020, ending the series' original run after five seasons, and there are no plans for the show to have a sixth season.
+Since the show ended, reruns continue to air on Disney Junior both locally and globally, as well as the show itself being made available on DisneyNOW and Disney+.
+136 episodes (247 segments) were originally produced; The Doc is 10, a special made to celebrate the series' 10th anniversary, debuted on August 26, 2022.